alexiwoh/rag-chat-assistant/README.md

 ---

-## 📦 Stopping the Project in the Terminal
+## 📦 Stopping the App

+Run the follwoing in the Terminal:

 ```bash
 ./stop-app